docker-flow/docker-flow-proxy/articles/swarm-mode-listener.md

 docker service scale proxy=3
 ```

 The proxy was scaled to three instances.

 Normally, creating a new instance means that it starts without a state.
 As a result, the new instances would not have the `go-demo` service configured.
-Having different state among instances would produce quite a few indesirable effects.
+Having different states among instances would produce quite a few undesirable effects.
 This is where the environment variable `LISTENER_ADDRESS` comes into play.

-If you go back to the command we used to create the proxy service, you'll notice the argument that follows.
+If you go back to the command we used to create the `proxy` service, you'll notice the argument that follows.

 ```bash
     -e LISTENER_ADDRESS=swarm-listener \
 ```

 This tells the proxy the address of the `Docker Flow: Swarm Listener` service.
-Whenever a new instance of the proxy is created, it will send a request to the listener to resend notifications about all the services.
-As a result, each proxy instance will soon created the same state as those created before it.
-As a result, every instance of the proxy will have the same state as the other.
+Whenever a new instance of the proxy is created, it will send a request to the listener to resend notifications for all the services.
+As a result, each proxy instance will soon have the same state as the other.

 If, for example, an instance of the proxy fails, Swarm will reschedule it and, soon afterwards, a new instance will be created.
 In that case, the process would be the same as when we scaled the proxy and, as the end result, the rescheduled instance will also have the same state as any other.

 To test whether all the instances are indeed having the same configuration, we can send a couple of requests to the *go-demo* service.

 Please run the command that follows a couple of times.

 ```bash
 curl -i $(docker-machine ip node-1)/demo/hello
 ```

-Since Docker's networking routing mesh is doing load balancing, each of those requests is sent to a different proxy instance.
+Since Docker's networking (`routing mesh`) is performing load balancing, each of those requests is sent to a different proxy instance.
 Each was forwarded to the `go-demo` service endpoint, Docker networking did load balancing and resent it to one of the `go-demo` instances.
-As a result, the destination service returned status *200 OK* proving that the combination of the proxy and the listener indeed works.
+As a result, all requests returned status *200 OK* proving that the combination of the proxy and the listener indeed works.
 All three instances of the proxy were reconfigured.

-Now that we have three proxy instances running (and synchronized), we can test how the system behaves if one of them fails.
-We'll remove one of the instances and observe what happens.
+Before you start using `Docker Flow: Proxy`, you might want to get a better understanding of the flow of a request.

 The Flow Explained
 ------------------

-Let's go over the flow of a request to one of the services in the Swarm cluster.
+We'll go over the flow of a request to one of the services in the Swarm cluster.

 A user or a service sends a request to our DNS (e.g. *acme.com*).
-The request is usually HTTP on the port 80 or HTTPS on the port 443.
+The request is usually HTTP on the port `80` or HTTPS on the port `443``.

 DNS resolves the domain to one of the servers inside the cluster.
 We do not need to register all the nodes.
 A few is enough (more than one in the case of a failure).

-The Docker's routing mesh inspects which containers are running on a given port and re-sends the request to one of the instances.
-It uses a round robin load balancing so that all instances share the load (more or less) equally.
+The Docker's routing mesh inspects which containers are running on a given port and re-sends the request to one of the instances of the proxy.
+It uses round robin load balancing so that all instances share the load (more or less) equally.

-The proxy inspects the request path (e.g. */demo/hello*) and sends it the end-point with the same name as the destination service (e.g. go-demo).
-Please note that for this to work, both the proxy and the destination service need to belong to the same network (e.g. *proxy*).
-The proxy changes the port of the destination service (e.g. *8080*).
+The proxy inspects the request path (e.g. `/demo/hello`) and sends it the end-point with the same name as the destination service (e.g. `go-demo`).
+Please note that for this to work, both the proxy and the destination service need to belong to the same network (e.g. `proxy`).
+The proxy changes the port to the one of the destination service (e.g. `8080`).

 The proxy network performs load balancing among all the instances of the destination service, and re-sends the request to one of them.